Additive problems with almost prime squares: Abstract

 \section{Abstract}

-Assuming GRH, we show that every sufficiently large integer is a sum of a prime and two almost prime squares, and also a sum of a smooth number and two almost prime squares.
+We show that every sufficiently large integer is a sum of a prime and two almost prime squares, and also a sum of a smooth number and two almost prime squares.
 The number of such representations is of the expected order of magnitude.
-The methods involve a combination of analytic, automorphic and algebraic arguments.
+We likewise treat representations of shifted primes \(p-1\) as sums of two almost prime squares.
+The methods involve a combination of analytic, automorphic and algebraic arguments to handle representations by restricted binary quadratic forms with a high degree of uniformity.

 \subjclass[2010]{Primary: 11N36, 11N75, 11P32, 11E16} \keywords{additive problems, almost primes, smooth numbers, sieves, binary quadratic forms}